 If you got pulled over for reckless driving or DUI, you might need an SR-22 form to get insurance coverage.
 An SR-22 can be required if you’re convicted of a driving-related charge – usually, DUI, driving without insurance or reckless driving.
 Drivers required to get an SR-22 are typically considered high-risk drivers.

 The SR-22 form by itself doesn’t raise your insurance rates.
-Rather, the conviction triggers the requirement for an SR-22 that causes your premiums to soar.
+Rather, the conviction on your driving record triggers the requirement for an SR-22 that causes your premiums to soar.

 Key Highlights